fedecz/toyrobot/README.md

 ### Run

-The compiler outputs a binary `ToyRobot`, and there's a file called `commands.txt` in the same directory, that contains a list of moves.
+The compiler outputs a binary `toyrobot`, and there's a file called `commands.txt` in the same directory, that contains a list of moves.
 To run it, simply:

 ```
-$ ./ToyRobot commands.txt
+$ ./toyrobot commands.txt
 2022/05/24 11:02:44 Executing PLACE command
 2022/05/24 11:02:44 Executing MOVE command
 2022/05/24 11:02:44 Executing MOVE command